1950s

 January 31 President Truman approves building of hydrogen bomb despite public disapproval from Albert Einstein.

-February 9 Senator Joseph McCarthy charges State Department infested with 205 communists and also finds communists in U.S. Ministry of Foreign Affairs For the next 50 years school children are taught that McCarthy was a drunken, right wing nut case but as more and more papers in Russia and the U.S. are declassified, it turns out McCarthy was correct in many instances and that a very left leaning media went way overboard in discrediting McCarthy.
+February 9 Senator Joseph McCarthy charges State Department infested with 205 communists and also finds communists in U.S. Ministry of Foreign Affairs For the next 50 years school children are taught that McCarthy was a drunken, right wing nut case but as more and more papers in Russia and the U.S. are declassified, it turns out McCarthy was correct in many instances and that a very left leaning media went way overboard in smearing McCarthy.

 March 6 Silly Putty invented